The godfather of British Jazz by Clark Tracey

 Overseas readers, please email me for details of how to obtain the book here: firstname.lastname@example.org

 The book is not for sale, I am giving them away, but am requesting that UK residents follow the pre-paid envelope instructions above and that overseas readers reimburse me the postage via PayPal.

-Simon Spillett's Tubby Hayes biography was published in April, 2015.
+Simon Spillett's Tubby Hayes biography was first published in April, 2015, with a second, revised paperback edition in 2017.
 Titled The Long Shadow of the Little Giant: The Life Work and Legacy of Tubby Hayes it has been published by Equinox Publishing...